eriksjolund/cg/tools/README.md

 - sample submission using the `/samples/batch/create` API (not using _genologics_)
 - Excel sheet "orderform" parsing

+### invoice :dollar:

+Generate and manage invoices.

+Invoices are generated per customer and for a list of samples or pools.
+All data for samples are stored in _Status_ samples in pools are fetched from LIMS, however, they are still invoiced per pool.

-## Housekeeper 🗂 / KB
+## Housekeeper :file_cabinet: / KB

+- **GitHub**: [Clinical-Genomics/housekeeper](https://github.com/Clinical-Genomics/housekeeper)
+- **Database**: MySQL, `clinical-db:3306/housekeeper2`

 Stores and tags important files.
 It groups files in "bundles" and keeps track of "versions" of those bundles.

-- **GitHub**: [Clinical-Genomics/housekeeper](https://github.com/Clinical-Genomics/housekeeper)
-- **Database**: MySQL, `clinical-db:3306/housekeeper2`

 It has two main uses: